nerc-project/nerc-docs/docs/get-started/cost-billing/billing-faqs.md

-requirements but if your institution does not have an MoU with us, please have someone from your faculty or administration contact us to discuss it soon by emailing us at [help@nerc.mghpcc.org](mailto:help@nerc.mghpcc.org?subject=NERC%20MOU%20Question) or, by submitting a new ticket at [the NERC’s Support Ticketing System (osTicket)](https://mghpcc.supportsystem.com/open.php).
+requirements but if your institution does not have an MoU with us, please have someone from your faculty or administration contact us to discuss it soon by emailing us at [help@nerc.mghpcc.org](mailto:help@nerc.mghpcc.org?subject=NERC%20MOU%20Question) or, by submitting a new ticket at [the NERC's Support Ticketing System (osTicket)](https://mghpcc.supportsystem.com/open.php).

 ## Questions & Answers